 This post may contain affiliate links.
 Please read my disclosure policy.

-Old-World Linzer Cookies – a lovely little butter cookie with hints of cinnamon and lightly sweetened with jam.
+Old-World Linzer Cookies – a lovely little butter cookie made with toasted almonds, a hint of cinnamon and lightly sweetened with jam.
 The perfect holiday treat!

 Thanks for PINNING!

 Let’s be baking friends!
 When you try our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!